Tanu Weds Manu: Soundtrack

+The soundtracks are composed by Krsna Solo in his film debut, with lyrics written by Rajshekhar.
+It was released through T-Series on 4 February 2011.

 Reception

 Critical response

 Tanu Weds Manu opened to mixed-to-positive reviews from critics, with praise directed towards its refreshing concept, screenplay, soundtrack and performances of the cast, particularly that of Ranaut; however it was criticized for its story and pacing.

 Critic Taran Adarsh of Bollywood Hungama rated it 3.5/5 and noted that "Tanu Weds Manu is a feel-good, light-hearted entertainer with the right dose of humor, drama and romance, besides a popular musical score and some smart dialogue that act as toppings.
 If you like simple, uncomplicated films that tug at your heartstrings, then chances are that you might just like this sweet little rom-com."

-Komal Nahta, from Koimoi says "On the whole, Tanu Weds Manu is a family entertainer which will hit the bull’s eye.
-It may be a slow starter but it will pick up phenomenally by positive word of mouth and ultimately go on to become a hit."

 Nikhat Kazmi, from Times of India stated "the first thing that strikes you about Tanu Weds Manu is a striking sense of familiarity.
 It wasn't long before you saw Shahid Kapoor playing a similar sacrificial lover to Kareena Kapoor in Jab We Met.
 But the deja vu doesn't last long.
 For despite the predictable – and paper-thin – storyline, the film manages to hook you with its sheer atmospherics.
 Fun while it lasts, Tanu Weds Manu throws up Bollywood's newest obsession – small town girls and their gunas (values) – once again.
 A meatier storyline and a less messed-up climax would have worked wonders for the film."